Software Development Life Cycle (SDLC)

 2. Design Phase

-Design phase includes a detailed analysis of new software according to the requirement phase.
+The design phase includes a detailed analysis of new software according to the requirement phase.
 This is the high priority phase in the development life cycle of a system because the logical designing of the system is converted into physical designing.
-The output of requirement phase is a collection of things that are required and design phase gives the way to accomplish these requirements.
-The decision of all required essential tools such as programming language like Java, .NET, PHP; database like Oracle, MySQL, a combination of hardware and software to provide a platform on which software can run without any problem is taken in this phase.
+The output of the requirement phase is a collection of things that are required, and the design phase gives the way to accomplish these requirements.
+The decision of all required essential tools such as programming language like Java, .NET, PHP, a database like Oracle, MySQL, a combination of hardware and software to provide a platform on which software can run without any problem is taken in this phase.

 3. Build /Development Phase